Mailman (City Letter Carrier)

 Jay, I don't know what happened to your package.
 It would be odd for a package from TX bound for GA to wind up in OH once already being in GA.
 My guess is that it was somehow missorted and put on a truck or plane to OH.
 As long as it was addressed properly there is a very good chance it will soon make it back to GA and be delivered to you.
 While I can't guarantee this, it would take multiple sorting and delivery errors for you not to receive your package.
 There will be a delay of at least a day or two until you finally receive the package (assuming that you do receive it).

-Asked by Kruesser about 10 years ago
+Asked by Victoria over 10 years ago

-Asked by Will C over 10 years ago
+Asked by Angie about 10 years ago